Unicon/shib-cas-authn3/README.md

 # Takes a comma separated list of fully qualified class names
 # shibcas.casToShibTranslators = com.your.institution.MyCustomNamedTranslatorClass
 # shibcas.parameterBuilders = com.your.institution.MyParameterBuilderClass

+# Specify CAS validator to use - either 'cas20' or 'cas30' (default)
+# shibcas.ticketValidatorName = cas30
 ...
 ```